narcis-serbanescu/ansible-github-actions/README.md

 # ansible-github-actions
-iInstalling Ansible and running Playbooks on git runners
+Installing Ansible and running Playbooks on git runners